Lanssens/aem-start-stop/README.md

 The scripts will pick up the environment variables and will start the services that have valid paths.

-Make aliases for start.py and stop.py to make your life easier:
+Make aliases for start.py, stop.py and openterminalwindows.py to make your life easier.
+Put them in .bash_profile/.zshrc/...:

 	alias startaem='python <repo/aem/start.py>'
 	alias stopaem='python <repo/aem/stop.py>'
 	alias openerrorlogs='python <repo/logs/openterminalwindows.py>'

-Refresh the shell environment for everything to work:
+Refresh your shell environment for everything to work:

 	source ~/.bash_profile